willowtreeapps/wist/README.md

 Wist has adopted a [Code of Conduct](CODE_OF_CONDUCT.md) defined by the [Contributor Covenant](http://contributor-covenant.org).
 Please see our [Code of Conduct](/CODE_OF_CONDUCT.md) as well as our [Contributing Guidelines ](/CONTRIBUTING.md) for more information.

+## FAQ

+1. How do I run wist on directory or path?

+    You can use the directory syntax to pass a pattern.
+For example, if I wanted lint all the `*.brs` files in my sources directory, I can do so with this command.

+    ```
+    $ wist source/*.brs
+    ```

+2. Wist takes a really long time on large projects

+    The reason for this is because Wist currently doesn't run lints in parallel.
+A work around for this would be to run multiple intances of wist in parallel.
+For example,

+    ```
+    $ find source/ -name *.brs | xargs -P 8 wist
+    ```

 ## License

 ```